 Beata Harju is the Creative Director for Handle Productions.
 She is a filmmaker and actor, with her credits ranging from co-writing and voice acting in the animated feature film “Moomins on the Riviera,” writing the episode “Enter the Woodman” for Cartoon Network’s Mega Man -series, writing, producing and performing in the comedy short “Catcalling Virgin,” assistant directing the TV show “Tommy’s Supersofa” for YLE, and acting in or crewing for numerous other film and TV projects in Finland and the United States.
 She had her National Theatre acting debut as Honey in “Who’s Afraid of Virginia Woolf” and Jane in “August: Osage County” at Svenska Teatern, the National Swedish Theatre of Finland in 2012.

-Beata will get her MFA in screenwriting from the American Film Institute Conservatory in Los Angeles in 2019.
+Beata received her MFA in screenwriting from the American Film Institute Conservatory in Los Angeles in 2019.
 She has a Bachelor of Arts degree in film, theatre and social sciences from Sarah Lawrence College, New York, and has also studied business at Aalto University School of Business in Helsinki, music at the Pop & Jazz Conservatory of Helsinki and improv comedy at the Groundlings, the Upright Citizens Brigade Theatre and the Magnet Theatre.
 She is a graduate of the Professional Performing Arts School in New York.

 Outi Gaib is the long-term Office Manager and the all-around person who makes sure things run smoothly for all of Handle Productions’ projects.
 Outi got into filmmaking via banking, and has been working for the company since the filming of Pelicanman in 2004.